loxilb-io/loxilbdocs/README.md

 -  Seamless integration with goBGP based routing stack
 -  Easily cuztomizable to run in DPU environments
    - *goLang based easy to use APIs/Interfaces*
--  Cloud-native Network Functions (CNF) form-factor by default
+-  Cloud-Native Network Function (CNF) form-factor by default

 ## Documentation